 For many years it was a military prison symbol of suppression by the Franco regime.
 In 1960, the Castell de Montjuïc was handed over to the city.
 Today it houses the Military History Museum and is a popular attraction on the Montjuïc.

-The Montjuïc was the position for military domination of the city.
-That's why already in 1640 a medieval fortress was built on the Montjuïc.
-The reason for the construction of the Castell was the beginning of the Reapers' War on Corpus Christi day (June 7, 1640), when the vice king was murdered.
-The actual reason for the revolt of the peasants and reapers against the Castilian king Felipe IV was the stationing of Castilian troops and ongoing feudalistic burdens during the Franco-Spanish confrontations in the Thirty Years' War.
-The conflict with the Spanish king lasted on beyond the end of the war.
+The city was dominated militarily from the Montjuïc.
+That is why in 1640 a medieval fortress was built on the Montjuïc.
+The occasion for the construction of the castle was the beginning of the Reaper Revolte on Corpus Christi Day (June 7, 1640), in which the viceroy was murdered.
+The real reason for the revolt of the peasants and harvest workers (Reapers) against the Castilian King Felipe IV was the stationing of Castilian troops and oppressive feudal loads during the Franco-Spanish clashes during the Thirty Years' War.
+The conflict against the Spanish king continued beyond the end of the Thirty Years' War.

-The first Castell, built in 1640 in only 30 days, was a four-square fortress made of stone and loam.
-Its first practical test came during the battle of Montjuïc on January 26,1641, in which the Castilian troops under Fajardo Pedro de Requeséns-Zúñiga y Pimentel, the Marquis de los Vélez, were beaten.
+The first, Castell, built in 1640 in only 30 days, was a quadrangular fortification of stones and clay.
+The fortress was first tested during the Battle of Montjuïc on January 26, 1641, when the Castilian troops were defeated under Fajardo Pedro de Requeséns-Zúñiga y Pimentel, the Marquis of Vélez.

-On September 17, 1705, the Castell was handed over to Charles Mordaunt, Lord of Peterborough.
+On 17 September 1705, the Castell was handed over to Charles Mordaunt, Lord of Peterborough.
 He commanded the English troops on behalf of Queen Anne.
-The idea was to help the Archduke of Austria, Charles, accessing the throne of Spain.
+The way was to be paved for the Archduke Karl of Austria on the Spanish throne.

-The Castilian King Felipe V however reconquered the fortress on April 25, 1706, but he lost it again on May 12 of the same year.
-On September 11, 1714 (now the Catalan national holiday), a short time after the end of the succession war, Barcelona and the Castell were conquered by the Bourbons.
+The Castilian king Felipe V. hovewer took the fortress back on 25 April 1706, but lost it again on 12 May of the same year.
+On September 11, 1714 (now Catalan national holiday), Barcelona and the Castell, some time after the end of the Spanish War of Succession, were occupied by the Bourbons.